ruby/ruby/doc/contributing/testing_ruby.md

     make test-all
     ```

-    We can run a specific test directory in this suite using the `TESTS` environment variable, for example:
+    We can run a specific test directory in this suite using the `TESTS` option, for example:

     ```
     make test-all TESTS=test/rubygems
     ```

-    We can run a specific test file in this suite by also using the `TESTS` environment variable, for example:
+    We can run a specific test file in this suite by also using the `TESTS` option, for example:

     ```
     make test-all TESTS=test/ruby/test_array.rb
     ```

-    We can run a specific test in this suite using the `TESTS` environment variable, specifying
+    We can run a specific test in this suite using the `TESTS` option, specifying
     first the file name, and then the test name, prefixed with `--name`.
 For example:

     ```